ember-template-lint/ember-template-lint/docs/rule/no-link-to-positional-params.md

-# deprecated-link-to-positional-params
+# no-link-to-positional-params

-Deprecates passing positional parameters into link-to in favor of named arguments.
+Disallows passing positional parameters into link-to in favor of named arguments.

 ## Examples